nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+###Use case: Rename a tag

+**MSS**
+1. User wants to change the tag for all entries currently tagged as Friends
+2. User find all entries with the Friends tag
+3. AddressBook shows a list of persons with the Friends tag
+4. User renames the tag to Buddies
+Use case ends.

+**Extensions**
+3a.
+No entries have the friends tag therefore nothing needs to be renamed

 ## Appendix C : Non Functional Requirements